-\textbf{Conditional Diffusion} Equipped with the refined high frequency as the condition \textit{$\bar{x}_{h}$}, we design a conditional diffusion model in the frequency domain to generate predicted high frequency \textit{$\Tilde{x}_{h}$} with high quality.
+\textbf{Conditional Diffusion.} Equipped with the synthetic high frequency component \textit{$\bar{x}_{h}$} as the condition, we design a wavelet-domain conditional diffusion model in the frequency domain to produce predicted high frequency \textit{$\Tilde{x}_{h}$} with high realism.
 A conditional Denoising Diffusion Probabilistic Model (DDPM) utilizes two Markov chains~\cite{ho2020denoising}.
 The first is a forward chain responsible for adding Gaussian noise to the data:

 where {$\beta_{t}$} represents a variance schedule.